mikrocms/core/docs/started.md

 <h1 align="center">Getting Started</h1>

-The mikrocms is recommended to be run with the built-up [backend](https://github.com/mikrocms/backend) which is set up and integrated with all default configurations.
+The mikrocms is recommended to be run with the built-up [mikrocms tools](https://github.com/mikrocms/mikrocms) which is set up and integrated with all default configurations.
 However, if you want to create it from scratch, follow these steps:

 ## Install Express App with Generator